-Learning activities for this class will include, but not limited to, instructor's guided discussions, lecture, individual and group presentations, assignments and tests.
-Students participation in class learning activities will be highly encouraged.
-Critical thinking approach to solving agricultural economic issues will be emphasized.
+Learning activities for this class will include, but not limited to, instructor's guided discussions, lecture, lab and field demonstrations, individual and group presentations, assignments and tests.
+Students' participation in class room and field and/or lab learning activities is highly encouraged.